CT SOP version 2.0

 For updates concerning Part I and Part II, see CTCG Best Practice Guide to sponsors updating the application dossier Part I after CTR transition_vs 2.0 and Annex III First SM Part II after transition respectively.

-The labelling requirements from the old legislation will apply until a substantial amendment application for e.g. no labelling of IMP has been approved, see applicable IMP labelling requirements in Investigational Medicinal Product (IMP) at Trial Start - SOP 1.8.a, section on "Labelling".
+The labelling requirements from the old legislation will apply until a substantial amendment application for e.g. no labelling of IMP has been approved, see applicable IMP labelling requirements in SOP Investigational Medicinal Product (IMP) at Trial Start, section on Labelling.

 External References